-With their new AirGlide 14i, NordicTrack takes their popular elliptical formula and steps it up a notch – or technically speaking, I guess you’d say they’re bringing it down a notch.
+With their New AirGlide 14i, NordicTrack takes their popular elliptical formula and steps it up a notch – or technically speaking, I guess you’d say they’re bringing it down a notch.

 I say that because the AirGlide 14i is the first elliptical to hit the market that offers the ability to decline down to -5%, mimicking the feel of going down hill.